Celebrating over 55 years of manufacturing Learn more about our company history

 B H Dunham & Sons Take Root

 As business grew, the company invested in a sliding table saw for cutting chipboard.
 Brian also began investigating different material options as it became evident that a more waterproof solution was required.
 He discovered High Pressure Laminate (HPL) and built his own press to create panels with a HPL finish.
 HPL became the foundation for a new and improved Classic range and still remains so today.
-In the early days, everything, even pedestals were made by hand at the firm’s first premises.
+In the early days, everything, even the cubicle feet were made by hand at the firm’s first premises.

 Business Begins to Grow